AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/README.md

 ## 🔍 How to Use This Repository

 - Navigate to any folder by topic
-- Click the `README.md` link to read the tutorial and concept
+- Click the `click here` link to read the tutorial and concept
 - Review code snippets, expand on them, or build your own project
 - Use it as a backend learning guide or teaching reference